 An applicant for license renewal should rely on the plant's current licensing basis (CLB), actual plant-specific experience, industry-wide operating experience, as appropriate,

-and existing engineering evaluations to determine those systems, structures, and components that are the initial focus of the license renewal review.
+and existing engineering evaluations to determine those systems, structures, and components (SSCs) that are the initial focus of the license renewal review.

 The detrimental effects of aging affecting passive structures and components are less apparent than the detrimental effects of aging affecting structures and components that perform their intended functions with moving parts or a change in configuration or properties (active structures and components).
 Therefore, the aging management review of passive structures and components is needed to provide reasonable assurance that their intended functions are maintained consistent with the CLB during the period of extended operation.